Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 instrument.

 **Types of input.** Input in Tangerine will either be done by tapping response items or entering text.
-Once you have mastered the types of input per each item in your instrument, each subtest should be simple to administer, presuming you are familiar with the basic methodology of assessment or survey administration (not covered in this User‘s Guide).
 Below are descriptions of the different types of input; shading in red indicates where you should apply pressure to the screen (either with stylus or finger) to activate the element.

--   **Buttons.** Most input is done through buttons, including advancing from screen to screen (“Next”‖ button), assigning a student ID, starting or stopping the timer, or indicating incorrect items in an assessment grid.
+-   **Buttons.** Most input is done through buttons, including advancing from screen to screen ("Next" button), assigning a student ID, starting or stopping the timer, or indicating incorrect items in an assessment grid.
 To use a button, simply touch the button in the center and release with a short tap or a firm, but short, press.
 On grid item pages, the button will turn green to indicate a wrong answer.
 You can click a second time to unmark the item and it will return to grey.
 You cannot ‘unclick‘ the start and stop buttons.
-    Once you press “Start”‖ or “Stop”‖, clicking it a second time will have no effect if the timer has already started.
-After clicking “Stop”, you can click a grid item to mark it as the last item attempted.
+    Once you press "Start" or "Stop", clicking it a second time will have no effect if the timer has already started.
+After clicking "Stop", you can click a grid item to mark it as the last item attempted.
 It will be shown in red with a bracket.
 Clicking it a second time will have no effect, but you can change your selection of the last letter attempted by clicking a different letter.